TheCodez/dynamic-occupancy-grid-map/README.md

 ./local_pipeline_ubuntu.sh
 ```

-The pipeline compiles executables into folder `build`.
+The pipeline creates folder `build` and compiles executables into that folder.
 Call the pipeline with `-h` to get an overview of optional flags.
 </details>

 <details>